A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Background

-\subsubsection{Algebraic Multigrid}
+\subsubsection{Algebraic Multigrid.}

-Multigrid methods, including geometric multigrid (GMG) and algebraic multigrid (AMG), are the most sophisticated preconditioners.
-These methods are typically based on stationary iterative methods, and they accelerate the convergence by constructing a series of coarser representations.
+Multigrid methods, including \emph{geometric multigrid} (\emph{GMG}) and \emph{algebraic multigrid} (\emph{AMG}), are the most sophisticated preconditioners.
+These methods accelerate stationary iterative methods (or more precisely, the so-called \emph{smoothers} in multigrid methods) by constructing a series of coarser representations.
+The key difference between GMG and AMG is the coarsening strategies and the associated prolongation (a.k.a. interpolation) and restriction (a.k.a. projection) operators between different levels.
 Compared to Gauss-Seidel and ILU, multigrid preconditioners, especially GMG, are far more difficult to implement.
-Fortunately, AMG preconditioners are more easily accessible through software libraries.
-There are primarily two types of AMG methods: the classical AMG, and smoothed aggregation, which are based on different coarsening strategies and different prolongation and restriction operators.
-An efficient implementation of the former is available in Hyper \cite{falgout2002hypre}, and that of the latter is available in ML \cite{GeeSie06ML}, both accessible through PETSc.
+Fortunately, AMG preconditioners are more readily accessible through software libraries.
+Similar to ILU, AMG typically requires a significant amount of pre-processing time.
+Computationally, AMG is more expensive than Gauss-Seidel and ILU in terms of both setup time and cost per iteration, but they can accelerate convergence much more significantly.

-Computationally, AMG is more expensive than Gauss-Seidel and ILU in terms of both setup time and cost per iteration, but they are also more scalable in problems size.
-Therefore, they are beneficial only if they can accelerate the convergence of KSP methods significantly, and the problem size is sufficiently large.
-In general, the classical AMG is more expensive than smoothed aggregation in terms of cost per iteration, but it tends to converge much faster.
-Depending on the types of the problems, the classical AMG may outperform smoothed aggregation and vice versa.
-The classical AMG may require more tuning to achieve good performance.
-Therefore, in this work we primarily use the smoothed aggregation, but we will also present a comparison between ML and Hyper in Section \ref{sub:ML-VS-HYPRE}.
+There are primarily two types of AMG methods: the \emph{classical AMG} \cite{ruge1987algebraic}, and \emph{smoothed aggregation} \cite{vanvek1996algebraic}.
+The main difference between the two is in their coarsening strategies.
+The classical AMG uses some variants of the so-called ``classical coarsening'' \cite{ruge1987algebraic}.
+It separates all the points into \emph{coarse points}, which form the next coarser level, and \emph{fine points}, which are interpolated from the coarse points.
+In smoothed aggregation, the coarsening is done by accumulating the aggregates, which then form the coarse-grid points \cite{vanvek1996algebraic}.
+The differences in coarsening also lead to differences in their corresponding prolongation and restriction operators.
+In this work, we consider both classical and smoothed-aggregation AMG, in particular BoomerAMG (part of hypre \cite{falgout2002hypre}) and ML \cite{GeeSie06ML}, which are variants of the two types, respectively.
+Both BoomerAMG and ML are accessible through PETSc \cite{petsc-user-ref}.